-Every effort is made to provide excellence in education.
-In order to be current with technology, Platt College maintains the right to revise, at any time, and without prior notice, the programs of study, courses, hours, academic calendars, policies, faculty, regulations, or tuition and fees as circumstances may require.
-In no case will the tuition and fees be greater than the contract amount.
+In order to be current in nursing science, Platt College maintains the right to revise, at any time, and without prior notice, the programs of study, courses, hours, academic calendars, policies, faculty, regulations, or tuition and fees as circumstances may require.
+In no case will the tuition and fees be greater than the contract amount for the academic year.

 Students will be notified in an addendum as changes, additions, or deletions occur to the current catalog, college policies, and curricula.
 Current information about offerings and requirements are available in the Admissions Office.

 Our purpose at Platt College is to foster and promote an inclusive environment.
 We are committed to recruiting and retaining outstanding faculty, staff and students from varied backgrounds.
 We are committed to encouraging faculty, staff and students to cultivate an environment of diversity and inclusion, which are essential for strengthening our core values, our holistic awareness and our success in embracing everyone.